caiangums/caiangums/README.md

 ## 👋 Hello there

-My name is Ilê Caian and I'm passionate about learning and create.
+My name is Ilê Caian and I'm passionate about 📚learning and 🔭create

-I'm Currently working as Front-end Web Developer and have 🎓Bachelor in Computer Science.
+I'm currently working as Front-end Web Developer.
+I'm also a 🎓Bachelor in Computer Science

 ### ⚙️ I have experience with
 - JavaScript